 Read Me First.
 Seriously.
 Read Me.

-This is a Law of Attraction based blog written by a Wiccan High Priestess and Elder.
-If you're looking for general interest posts about reading, writing, & life, please hop over to Maggie's Coffee House.
-To tell whether The Bliss Blog is for you, answer one question: When you hear, "You create your own reality," how do you feel?
+To tell whether Maggie's Bliss Blog is for you, answer one question: When you hear, "You create your own reality," how do you feel?
 Empowered or blamed?
 If you feel blamed, this isn't your blog.
-We aren't posting things here for debate.
-We're sharing with like-minded readers looking to further understand LOA and Magic, and to become empowered within their lives.
-If that's you, welcome!
-You're gonna love it here.
-If it's not, then you're not going to have a good time.
-Go in peace.
+But if you want to further understand Law of Attraction and Magic, and to become empowered to create the life you want, you're gonna love it here.